rizwan3d/PseudoGameEngine/README.md

 # PseudoGameEngine
 Open Sorce C# Game Engine

-This is my Final Year project which is under development.
+This is my Final Year project and it is in under development.

 PseudoGameEngine use following Open Sorce projects: